What’s in the box? Take a look inside the time capsule found in a Robert E. Lee monument - NewsBreak

 The time capsule was opened by historic preservation experts at the Department of Historic Resources Lab in Richmond.
 In the days and weeks ahead, they’ll be working to restore the water-damaged artifacts.

-“We’re trying to prevent any kind of mold damage and putting it into a freezer buys us time to make a plan so that is our goal today, is to make sure everything is stable,” said Kate Ridgway, state archaeological conservator with the Department of Historic Resources.More cities instituting tough new vaccine mandates
+“We’re trying to prevent any kind of mold damage and putting it into a freezer buys us time to make a plan so that is our goal today, is to make sure everything is stable,” said Kate Ridgway, state archaeological conservator with the Department of Historic Resources.Crews may have discovered 1887 time capsule with Confederate artifacts in Richmond

 The box is 4 inches high, 8 inches wide and 11-and-a-half inches deep.
 It was confirmed to be made of lead even though historians expected the time capsule to be made of copper.
 A conservation team used a portable X-ray fluorescence machine to analyze the materials from which the box was made.